Tariqalrehily/whatocook/README.md

 {{recipe.preparation_steps}}
 {{recipe.required_tools}}
 ```
+In addtion of cuisine was return null value, this was fixed by disbley the cuisine as readonly, as user won't need to edit the cuisine.
 Also, redirect to get_recipes was not working.
 Deitals below in the (Redirect after Adding Editing and Deleting).
 ### Delete a recipe
 * I tried  and friends by using different devices and screens to delete a recipe from the database and delete a cuisine and it was deleted from the database collections with no error, but redirect to get_recipes was not working.